An “agreement to agree” between the two parties in a sales process

 The potential purchaser must clearly indicate the price that they are willing to pay to acquire the target.
 The price may be stated as a specific figure or a price range that the offeror is comfortable with.
 The purchaser may provide a summary that outlines how it came up with the price and any assumptions made in arriving at the price.
 The additional information helps the buyer understand the different price offerings and make a decision on the price ranges they are most comfortable with.

 For the sale of specialized or technical equipment, the non-binding offer may require the seller to provide support for a certain period to ensure the equipment runs smoothly.
-The support may include moving certain specialists or machine operators with the target equipment to allow for easy transition.
+The support may include moving certain specialists or machine operators with the target equipment to allow for an easy transition.

 The non-binding offer should disclose any material issues relating to the transaction that require it to be completed within a certain duration.
 For example, when the owners of a business are retiring, they may prefer purchasers who are willing to complete the transaction before or on a specific date.